state-alchemists/zrb/docs/concepts/project.md

 -rw-r--r--  1 gofrendi gofrendi   54 Nov 12 07:52 zrb_init.py
 ```

-Every Zrb project has a file named `zrb_init.py` under the top-level directory.
+Every Zrb Project has a file named `zrb_init.py` under the top-level directory.
 This file is your entry point to define your Task definitions.

-By convention, a project usually contains two other sub-directories:
+By convention, a Project usually contains two other sub-directories:

 - ___automate__: This folder contains all your automation scripts and task definitions
 - __src__: This folder contains all your resources like Docker compose file, helm charts, and source code.

-Moreover, Zrb provides some built-in Tasks under `project` Task Group.
+Moreover, Zrb provides some built-in Tasks under the `project` Task Group.
 As always, you can invoke `zrb project` to see those tasks.

-# Using `project.sh`
+## Using `project.sh`

-When you create a project using `zrb project create` command, you will find a file named `project.sh`.
+When you create a Project using `zrb project create` command, you will find a file named `project.sh`.
 This script file helps you to load the virtual environment, install requirements, and activate shell completion.

 To use the script, you need to invoke the following command: